mbentley/notary/docs/notary-signer.md

 Notary Server and return invalid public key IDs when the Notary Server requests it.
 This means an attacker can execute a denial of service attack that prevents the Notary Server from being able to update any metadata.

+### Ops features

+Notary Signer provides the following features for operational friendliness:

+1. A [Bugsnag](https://bugsnag.com) hook for error logs, if a Bugsnag configuration is provided.